Rob12312368/Data-Structure/HW2_H34076021/Readme.txt

 Instead of using recursive, this program aims to find a path in a maze using a stack.
+If there is a path to the exit, we have to print it out.
+If there is not, we still have to tell the user there is no solution.
 For further information, please refer to the pdf file in this directory.